bartvm/blocks/docs/batch_normalization.rst

 maintain roughly 784 units at each layer.
 The output of the convnet is passed through an MLP with one 500-units sigmoidal hidden layer.

-Training this network for 10 epochs fails to learn, just like before:
+The network trained for 10 epochs fails to learn, just like before:

 >>> cg = ComputationGraph([cost])
 >>> algorithm = GradientDescent(